Course and exam enrolment

 Do you still need to complete first year courses?

-Students who still have to complete first-year (propedeuse) courses should also register for the relevant first-year courses during the same registration period.
+Students who still have to complete (components of) first-year (propedeuse) courses should also register for the relevant first-year courses during the same registration period.

 Please make sure to register in IBP sections of these courses